dschmenk/PLASMA/README.md

     puts(@okstr)
 ```

-memset(addr, len, val) will fill memory with a 16 bit value.  memcpy(dstaddr, srcaddr, len) will copy memory from one address to another, taking care to copy in the proper direction.
+memset(addr, val, len) will fill memory with a 16 bit value.  memcpy(dstaddr, srcaddr, len) will copy memory from one address to another, taking care to copy in the proper direction.

 ```
     byte nullstr[] = ""
-    memset(strlinbuf, maxfill * 2, @nullstr) // fill line buff with pointer to null string memcpy(scrnptr, strptr + ofst + 1, numchars)
+    memset(strlinbuf, @nullstr, maxfill * 2) // fill line buff with pointer to null string memcpy(scrnptr, strptr + ofst + 1, numchars)
 ```